zzheads/AmusementParkPassGenerator/README.md

 - [ ] *Student successfully implemented input validation.*

->####Taking a Selfie
->An essential component of building a selfie app is allowing users to take pictures.
-There are several ways a user can end >up with a photo and over the next set of videos we use the UIImagePickerController class to build this functionality.
-We'll >revisit an important concept - delegates, and understand how we can build objects that are not tightly coupled from the get >go.

->Create entry passes for the seven entrant types listed in Project 3 (Classic, VIP, Free Child, Hourly Employee - Food, >Hourly Employee Maintenance, Manager)
+>Create entry passes for the seven entrant types listed in Project 3 (Classic, VIP, Free Child, Hourly Employee - Food, Hourly Employee Maintenance, Manager)

->Create entry passes for the four additional entrant types listed in Project 4 (Season Pass Guest, Senior Guest, Contract >Employee, Vendor)
+>Create entry passes for the four additional entrant types listed in Project 4 (Season Pass Guest, Senior Guest, Contract Employee, Vendor)

->Ensure that all necessary information is present before issuing a particular type of pass - if not, display appropriate >message
+>Ensure that all necessary information is present before issuing a particular type of pass - if not, display appropriate message

 >Test the pass for entry to various areas (Amusement, Ride, Kitchen, Maintenance, Office)